Repetition and Extension Language Stimulation Techniques

 How to use repetition to increase your child’s vocabulary

 Listen to what your child says and then restate or rephrase your child’s words.
-Listens to your child, then use your child’s words in a more complete phrase or sentence.
+Listen to your child, then use your child’s words in a more complete phrase or sentence.

 Your child says: Painting the box.